 Shawnna Sumaoang: Hi and welcome to the Win Win Podcast.
 I’m your host Shawnna Sumaoang.
 Join us as we dive into changing trends in the workplace and how to navigate them successfully.

-Sales enablement teams are maturing and becoming more established each year, especially as more organizations are realizing enablement’s strategic impact on business.
-Research from Sales Enablement PRO found that organizations are 48% more likely to have high buyer engagement if their sales enablement processes have been in place for more than two years.
+Sales enablement teams are maturing and becoming more established each year, especially as more organisations are realising enablement’s strategic impact on business.
+Research from Sales Enablement PRO found that organisations are 48% more likely to have high buyer engagement if their sales enablement processes have been in place for more than two years.

 As far as my background goes, I come from a success world.
 Before I jumped into enablement I was a customer success manager and my now boss actually stole me from the last place that I was at.
 He decided to poach me and he brought me on as an enablement person I think it’s actually a pretty good transition, especially for somebody that was in success to join an enablement team and run with the specific focus that I have.
 As a success person, you’re constantly trying to train and tell people what are prescribed flow, how you should do certain things and so I’m doing exactly that but more from an enablement perspective.

 SS: Fantastic.
 Well, we’re excited to have you join us today.
-I’d love to start off by just understanding what enablement maturity means for enablement success within your organization.
+I’d love to start off by just understanding what enablement maturity means for enablement success within your organisation.

 NN: I feel like this is one of those things that every team is going to define totally different and it depends on who you’re talking to and what their typical focus looks like.
 My response might be a little different than what other people might say, but how we look at enablement maturity, we have some key components.
 The key components that we personally look at Redis are basically sales effectiveness, performance, and readiness.
 In addition to that, we also look at some buyer engagement, and another one that I’m responsible for is content management.
 All of those play a very critical part in our day-to-day that allows us to determine what our sales enablement maturity looks like.